openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Via [Raspberry Pi Zero - Conserve power and reduce draw to 80mA](http://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy):

 > If you're running a headless Raspberry Pi, there's no need to power the display circuitry, and you can save a little power by running `/usr/bin/tvservice -o` (`-p` to re-enable).

 To disable HDMI on boot, use `sudo nano /etc/rc.local` to edit the rc.local file.
+Add `/usr/bin/tvservice -o` to the file and save.

 ## Configure Bluetooth Low Energy tethering [optional]